andykeefe/cryptopals/set7/README.md

 ## Cryptographic hash functions

-This is the first area of the problems that deals with hashes.
+This is the first area of the problems that deals directly with hashes.
 A cryptographic hash function is one-way; just like it is easier to smash a tea cup than to put that tea cup back together, a cryptographic hash function should be easy to do but difficult to reverse.
 This notion of _pre-image resistance_ is easy to illustrate.
 Imagine a hash function $`h`$ that takes an arbitrarily sized input $`x`$, and spits out a fixed length output $`y`$, the hash value.
 That is,

 $`h(x) = y`$